johnkary/phpunit-speedtrap/README.md

 </phpunit>
 ```

-Now run your test suite as normal.
-If tests run that exceed the slowness threshold (500ms by default), SpeedTrap will report on them in the console after the suite completes.
+Now run the test suite as normal.
+If one or more test executions exceed the slowness threshold (500ms by default), SpeedTrap will report on those tests in the console after all tests have completed.

 ## Configuration